 In the 116th Congress, Doug served as Ranking Member of the U.S. House Committee on the Judiciary.
 In this role, Doug led his Republican colleagues on a wide breadth of issues within the Committee’s purview, which included fighting to uphold and safeguard the Second Amendment, protecting the lives of unborn children, defending religious liberty, and overseeing our law enforcement agencies.

 Doug joined the Law Firm of Oliver and Weidner in February 2021.
-He looks forward to resuming his litigation practice in the area of Civil and Criminal litigation.
 Doug’s long legislative history leading on the House Judiciary Committee gives him a unique perspective in helping clients navigate the legal system.